LGBTQ+ Family Building

 In Vitro Fertilization (IVF) – Click Here to Learn More

 Co-In Vitro Fertilization (Co-IVF)

 Many female same-sex couples have already privately discussed each partner’s role in creating a family.
 Some couples are not aware of all their options.
 Both partners are always emotionally and parentally involved.
 At Island Reproductive Services we can help guide you in your journey.
 Some couples may choose a pathway where both partners are directly medically involved in the IVF process.
 One woman undergoes ovarian stimulation and extraction of her eggs to be used in conjunction with donor sperm and transfer of an embryo into her partner.
 This allows for a shared experience.
-This different may be adjusted in the future to allow both partners to eventually participate in each aspect of the process.
+In a future treatment, partners may switch roles to allow both partners to eventually participate in each aspect of the process.